tech-kevaughn/SAML-OAuth-OIDC-lab/README.md

 ## Overview
 This project demonstrates hands-on identity federation using Auth0 tenant to test protocol behaviors.
 I built and tested SAML 2.0 SSO, OpenID Connect authentication, and OAuth 2.0 authorization flows.
 During this process, I configured a SAML web app to inspect XML assertions using SAML-tracer, and then set up an OIDC flow to decode JWTs and map claims.

+## Full Lab Report
+For a detailed write-up of the lab, configuration steps, results, troubleshooting, and lessons learned, see [docs/report.md](docs/report.md).

 ## Tools Used
 - Auth0
 - SAML Testing Tool